cbuchko/old-website/_posts/2020-05-06-communitytop15.markdown

 The writing team and the actors really shine through with this episode.
 There is no paintball game or zombie invasion to move the plot, instead airtight back and forth conversation provides constant laughs.

 The slow descent into insanity is done extremely well here.
 The different characters motivations and reasonings for putting up with the pen search ends up being weirdly believable.
-It isn't until the episode ends when you realize that 22 minutes went by and you just witnissed the most pure Community there is.
+It isn't until the episode ends when you realize that 22 minutes went by and you just witnessed the most pure Community there is.

 ## 3. Conspiracy Theories and Interior Design